csdms/bmi-fortran/README.md

 The CSDMS IF software engineers recommend using the Fortran 2003 bindings;
-however, we will continue to support the Fortran 90/95 bindings for users who aren't comfortable the object-oriented features of Fortran 2003.
+however, we will continue to support the Fortran 90/95 bindings for users who aren't comfortable with the object-oriented features of Fortran 2003.
 Further, both BMI implementations are backward-compatible with Fortran 77.
 All that is needed is a compiler that's capable of handling